Thank tha Lawd tha rain has come!

 In summary, I had to produce real world evidence to support the theory of evolution, the catbird bone, and all he had to do was point to these statues.
 In other words, he could have second or third or fifty-second hand resources, but I couldn't point to the work scientists have done on the subject.

 Taking a break from our useless conversation, we veered off the highway and stopped off at a diner.
-My friend's girlfriend had complained to me about how much he had gone endlessly on his religious and conspiracy tirades.
+My friend's girlfriend had complained to me about how much he had talked endlessly on his religious and conspiracy tirades.
 And if it hadn't been for those, their relationship would be perfect.

 After ordering our food, he started to question my girlfriend about her religious beliefs.
 I could tell he he wanted to poke holes in her religion because he believes his should be the only one.